informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 1. Group files into nested folders with logical subdivisions (e.g., separating data files from documentation files, group data files by locally important variables like years or geographic focus, etc.)
 2.	create folder in box. folder naming convention: datarescue_yourinitionals
 4. Navigate to the top folder for the dataset.
 Right click and choose “Compress to…” then ZIP File.
-5. Dropped zipped file into: https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti
+5. Drop the zipped file into: https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti
-6. If you cannot access the Box foder, send an email, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
+6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
 Attach the compressed ZIP file you created in step 2.
        * If the ZIP file size is too large to send over email but below 2 GB, use [https://wetransfer.com/](https://wetransfer.com/)&#x20; to email the file.
        * If ZIP file is larger than 2 GB, consult with the present coordinators to determine other means of transfer.
 7. In the File Transfer Checklist section of the [Dataset Archiving Tracker](https://docs.google.com/spreadsheets/d/13JTbYVAdSgRpwbQ6FZXFkTVqhmokv6g3tCCMbSSug4A/edit?usp=sharing), update the “Transferred to Coordinator?” column for your dataset to “Y”.